 We believe the ability to collaborate effectively is at the heart of business success.
 The Executive MBA programmes encourage this approach during both classes and projects, asking you to work in international teams and to join forces to test your new skills in the business world.

-The network of personal and professional contacts you make in Cambridge and Shenzhen will be invaluable in your future career.
+The network of personal and professional contacts you make in Cambridge will be invaluable in your future career.
 The University has 190,000 alumni, 18,000 students and 5,000 academic staff, including numerous Nobel Prize winners.
 As an Executive MBA participant, you become a member of this powerful network.
 Read more about some of the Cambridge EMBA alumni you’ll be connected to and see how they are making headlines.

 As part of the University of Cambridge, we have an unparalleled faculty, who are world leaders in their field and undertake cutting-edge research.
 Our faculty members consult for top businesses, advise governments and publish numerous journals, books and papers.
 As an Executive MBA participant you will have access to all University of Cambridge faculty and can tap into their unrivalled expertise.